makersacademy/chitter-challenge/README.md

 ##### .create

-Creates a new instance and saves data in database, takes content and
+Creates a new instance and saves data in database.
+Takes 2 keyword arguments - content: (string) and user_id: (integer).

 ```ruby
 post.create(content:, user_id:)